gravitl/netmaker-docs/server-installation.rst

 You can find the EMQX docker-compose file `in the netmaker repo <https://github.com/gravitl/netmaker/blob/master/compose/docker-compose-emqx.yml>`_. if you are switching from an existing mosquitto setup to EMQX, it would be good to backup your old docker-compose.yml and Caddyfile before switching over.

-You can get the raw file and sed your information into the file.
+You can get the raw file and sed your information into the file. this would be the easiest way to switch over your docker-compose.yml

 .. code-block::